learn through suffering C language learn through suffering

 }

-The first is that entering more than the number of elements in the array will cause an error.
+One issue is that providing more input than the number of elements in the array can cause an error.

-The same phenomenon occurs as described in Chapter 6, the fear of typing errors.
+You'll experience the same phenomenon as described in Chapter 6, the fear of input errors.

-To solve this problem, specify the number of elements in the character array between % and s.
+To resolve this issue, specify the number of elements in the character array between % and s.

-For example, if the number of elements is 32, specify %32s, and any characters beyond that will be truncated.
+For example, if the number of elements is 32, specifying %32s will truncate any characters beyond that.

-The following program is an example of truncating a string.
+The following program is an example of string truncation.

 Source code